webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 <div class="webgpu_bottombar">
 <p>
-The code above gets a WebGPU device in very terse way.
+The code above gets a WebGPU device in a very terse way.
 A more verbose way would be something like
 </p>
 <pre class="prettyprint showmods">{{#escapehtml}}